engineer-andrew/ea-customizable-components/src/app/modules/multi-select-dropdown/README.md

 <span style="border-radius: .25em; color: white; padding: .5em; margin-left: .5em; background-color: grey;">Boolean</span>
 <span style="border-radius: .25em; color: white; padding: .5em; margin-left: .5em; background-color: green;">Optional</span>

 Injects a special option in the dropdown to allow the user to select all options with one click.
 The default text displayed is (Select All), but can be configured using the `selectAllText` option described below.
-This option will be completely ignored if the `allowMultiple` is set to false.
+This option will be completely ignored if the `allowMultiple` is set to false or there are no options provided.

 Since: 0.0.1